Fivetran and Integrate.io are both top data pipeline tools, but they cater to different needs.

 FAQs on Integrate.io vs Fivetran

-Fivetran focuses on fully managed ELT pipelines with dbt support, while Integrate.io offers a low-code ETL platform with in-pipeline transformations and orchestration.
+Fivetran focuses on fully managed ELT pipelines with dbt support and automated schema handling, while Integrate.io offers a low-code ETL platform with in-pipeline transformations, event-driven orchestration, and more granular workflow control.

-2. Which platform offers better support for real-time data and CDC?
+Which tool is better for real-time data integration?

 3. Does either platform support reverse ETL?